Knoxville Domestic Violence Attorneys

 Our domestic violence attorneys in Knoxville want to hear your side of the story.
 High tension and emotional reactions can often obscure people’s perceptions of what actually happened in these events.
 You deserve an opportunity to tell your story to people who will listen with a clear head and investigate the details on your behalf.

-What are the Penalties for Domestic Violence in Tennessee?
+Tennessee Penalties for Domestic Violence

 In Tennessee, a conviction for Domestic Assault is usually charged as a Class A Misdemeanor and comes with the following penalties: